brujoand/td/README.md

 I don't need fancy apps, because markdown works just fine.
 I don't need deadlines, because calendars.

-So this is a list.
+So this is a list, or several lists.
 With a shellsciptwrapper.
-Maybe I'll add priorities and tags.
-But that's about it for "process features".

 Features:
  - [X] Add, delete, complete, reset and list tasks